 One common reason why some moms choose not to breastfeed is: No one else can be in charge of feeding.
 It’s understandable, honestly.
 Moms need a break sometimes; a nap here and there while daddy feeds the little one sounds heavenly, for instance.

 Since I was already supplementing with formula, we bottle-fed the milk I pumped.
 There were better options, though.
 Bottle feeding a breastfed baby can create nipple confusion.
 Babies are instinctually resourceful.
-They don’t want to work for their food if they discover it’s not necessary.
+They don’t want to work for their food if they discover it’s unnecessary.
 Since milk flows easier from a bottle, babies introduced to that aren’t keen on going back to the breast.

 You’re Not A Failure If You Don’t Continue Breastfeeding